Gotta Go? 13 Reasons for Urine Trouble

 The good news is that incontinence treatments that work in normal-weight women are just as effective in obese women, so it’s definitely worth seeking treatment, Dr. Bird says.

 People who use the club drug ketamine, commonly known as "Special K," for two or more years are more likely to develop urinary incontinence, according to a 2009 study.

 "It’s basically a veterinary anesthetic so I could see how this would cause incontinence akin to someone who has dementia," says Dr. Wolter, who has not seen this in his own practice.

 What he has seen, however, is difficulty urinating and overflow problems in people taking a lot of narcotics.

-And even some medications prescribed by your doctor can contribute to urinary incontinence.
+medications prescribed by your doctor can contribute to urinary incontinence.